beumsk/rpg/README.md

 ## Todo

+- too much time is taken in fights > give other goals > quests, achievements, attack xp,
+- not always same number of enemies on a map ? => 3,4,5,6,7 for each world?

+- auto save game??
 - confirmation modal => buy any, use item, equip stuf
 - improve fights: better ai => how ?
 - give enemies more attacks => should they have the same ones as player attacks?